CsatiZoltan/t8code-wiki/Step-7-Interpolation.md

 You will find the code to this example in the tutorials/general/t8_step7* files and it creates the executable tutorials/general/t8_step7_interpolation.

+## Create a forest with corresponding cell data
 As in the previous examples ([Step 3](https://github.com/DLR-AMR/t8code/wiki/Step-3---Adapting-a-forest)) we will use a cube geometry for our coarse mesh.
 In this example we use a forest consisting of one tree.
 The forest is adapted uniformly in a first step.